Automorphisms of the Torelli complex for the one-holed genus two surface: Hexagons of type 2

+Let $\alpha$ and $\beta$ be disjoint and non-isotopic curves in $S$ such that the surface obtained by cutting $S$ along $\alpha \cup \beta$, denoted by $T$, is connected.
+Any essential simple arc $l$ in $T$ connecting two distinct boundary components $\partial_1$, $\partial_2$ associates a curve $c(l)$ in $T$.
+Namely, $c(l)$ is defined as a boundary component of a regular neighborhood of $l\cup \partial_1\cup \partial_2$ in $T$.
+In Figure \ref{fig-hex-rem}, the surface $T$ is drawn, and in place of curves, essential simple arcs associating them are drawn.
+Given a hexagon $\Pi$ in $\calt(S)$ of type 1 and a 3-path $K$ in $\Pi$ as drawn in Figure \ref{fig-hex-rem}, we have the two hexagons $\Omega$, $\Upsilon$ in $\calt(S)$ of type 2 containing $K$.
+It follows from Theorem \ref{thm-hex1-hex2} (ii) that there is no other hexagon in $\calt(S)$ containing $K$.

-Assume that $\Pi$ is of type 2 with $a$ and $d$ BP-vertices.
-Let $\zeta$ denote the curve $\zeta(\Pi)$ obtained in Lemma \ref{lem-zeta}.
+We next assume that $\Pi$ is of type 2 with $a$ and $d$ BP-vertices.
+Let $\zeta$ be the curve $\zeta(\Pi)$ obtained in Lemma \ref{lem-zeta}.
 Let $L$ be a 3-path in $\Pi$.
 Any hexagon in $\calt(S)$ containing $L$ is either of type 1 or type 2 because $L$ contains two adjacent h-vertices.
 We first suppose that $L$ contains exactly one of $a$ and $d$.
 If either $f=t_{\zeta}(b)$ or $f=t_{\zeta}^{-1}(b)$, then there exist exactly two hexagons in $\calt(S)$ distinct from $\Pi$ and containing $L$, one of which is of type 1 and another of which is of type 2.
+We omit to describe those two hexagons because they are obtained by using Figure \ref{fig-hex-rem} after exchanging symbols appropriately.
 If neither $f=t_{\zeta}(b)$ nor $f=t_{\zeta}^{-1}(b)$, then $\Pi$ is the only hexagon in $\calt(S)$ containing $L$.
 Finally, we suppose that $L$ contains $a$ and $d$.
 In the fourth paragraph of this section, we have observed that there are infinitely many hexagons in $\calt(S)$ of type 2 containing $L$. \end{rem}